 How to Write an Employee Performance Review

 Now that you are prepared for an employee performance review, it's time to write it.
-The steps below are guidelines that you should follow when typing it out.
+The steps below are guidelines that you should follow when writing the review.

 - Pull out all documentation regarding the employee.
 This would include any notes you have taken, copies of documents regarding the employee, their file, and the employment standards.
 It also never hurts to use this guide as a reference as well.

 - Write based on their performance only.
 Do not write the evaluation based on your personal feelings of the employee or what other people claim the employee does or does not do.
 The evaluation has to be based on an observable work performance and that alone.

 - Start out with what the employee's general duties are.
 Don't write what you expect of them, but spell out what they are responsible for.
 This will help when you reference their actual work performance.

 - Never use the word "usually" when writing about their actual performance.
 Someone can't usually be good or bad at something.
 They either are or they are not.
 Usually is too vague of a word.